coolshou/iperf-jperf/README.txt

 *        COMPILATION INSTRUCTIONS          *
 ********************************************

-* Go to the 'utilities' directory
 * run the following command (Apache ANT has to be installed on the system) :

-	> ant release
+	> ant release -f utilities/build.xml

 This script will create a JPerf distribution into the 'release' directory.

+* To create zip package

+	> ant zipped -f utilities/build.xml

+This script will create a zip distribution into the 'release' directory.

 * To build the OS X distributable disk image, execute: